piyush1146115/Kubernetes-Up-and-Running/Chapter 19: Securing Applications in Kubernetes/index.md

 - Baseline: Most common privilege escalation while enabling easier onboarding.
 - Restricted: Highly restricted, covering security best practices.
 May cause workloads to break.
 - Privileged: Open and unrestricted.

+Each Pod Security Standard defines a list of fields in the Pod specification and their allowed values.
+Here are some fields that are covered by these standards:
+- spec.securityContext
+- spec.containers[*].securityContext
+- spec.containers[*].ports
+- spec.volumes[*].hostPath

+Each standard is applied to a namespace using a given mode.
+There are three modes a policy may be applied to.
+They are as follows:
+- Enforce: Any Pods that violate the policy will be denied
+- Warn: Any Pods that violate the policy will be allowed, and a warning message will be displayed to the user
+- Audit: Any Pods that violate the policy will generate an audit message in the audit log

+### Applying Pod Security Standards

+Pod Security Standards are applied to a namespace using labels as follows:
+- Required: pod-security.kubernetes.io/<MODE>: <LEVEL>
+- Optional: pod-security.kubernetes.io/<MODE>-version: <VERSION> (defaults to latest)

+The namespace in [Example](./baseline-ns.yaml) illustrates how you may use multiple modes to enforce at one standard (baseline in this example) and audit and warn at another(restricted).

+Pod Security is a great way to manage the security posture of your workloads byapplying policy at the namespace level and allowing Pods to be created only if they don’t violate the policy.
+It’s flexible and offers different prebuilt policies from permissive to restricted along with tooling to easily roll out policy changes without the risk of breaking workloads.

+### Service Account Management

+Service accounts are Kubernetes resources that provide an identity to workloads that run inside Pods.
+RBAC can be applied to service accounts to control what resources, via the Kubernetes API, the identity has access to.
+By default, Kubernetes creates a default service account in each namespace, which is automatically set as the serviceaccount for all Pods.
+This service account contains a token that is automounted in each Pod and is used to access the Kubernetes API.
+To disable this behavior, you must add `automountServiceAccountToken: false` to the service account configuration.

+This [Example](./service-account.yaml) demonstrates how this can be done for the default service account.

+Service accounts are often overlooked when considering Pod security; however, they allow direct access to the Kubernetes API and, without adequate RBAC, could allow an attacker access to Kubernetes.